dolbyio-samples/media-app-web-solidjs-audio-visualization/README.md

 ## Deployment

-**Caution: OAuth access token function and key credentials should be implemented on the server side** You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)
+**Caution: OAuth access token function and key credentials should be implemented on the server side.**

+You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)

 # Report a Bug